psyklopp/AdityaBhardwaj-dev/content/posts/013-job-hunting-week-1.md

 - I was up all night trying to finish the presentation.
 - It is nearly done!
 Just one more day and it will be show time :)

+# 28 June - Friday

+- And it is a wrap!
+I got the grade 'excellent' for my thesis.
+Never thought I will be so proud of completing a degree.
+- Now on to the next steps of finding a good job.

+Out for the week!
+The plan is to organize my thoughts and go for the job hunting properly.